 Employees have the option to enroll in a high-deductible health plan (HDHP) option that meets the eligibility requirements for participation in a Health Savings Account.
-The City's contribution to the HDHP shall be limited to ninety-five percent (95%) of the total premium cost of the plan with the employee paying the remaining five (5%) through pre-tax payroll deduction based upon the dependency category of the employee (1 person, 2 adults, 2 adults and 1 or more children).
+The City's contribution to the HDHP shall be limited to ninety-five percent (95%) of the total premium cost of the plan with the employee paying the remaining five (5%) through pre-tax payroll deduction based upon the dependency category of the employee (1 person, 2 adults, 2 adults and 1 or more children, or 1 adult and 1 or more children).

-It is understood that the monthly premiums change annually and that the type and level of benefits available in the PPO and HDHP plans may be changed as required by federal or state law or regulations, and the City shall have no duty or obligation to negotiate over such changes with the Union.
+It is understood that the monthly premiums change annually and that the type and level of benefits available in the PPO and HDHP plans may be changed as required by federal or state law or regulations, and the City shall have no duty or obligation to negotiate over such government-mandated changes with the Union.